leomeinel/eduroam-helper/README.md

 # eduroam-helper

+:warning: This script has only been tested very briefly.
+It executes successfully but it is unclear whether this works with eduroam at the moment.

 This is a collection of scripts to configure eduroam with a pkcs12 certificate bundle.

 The certificate bundle should have been provided by your university.